mobtexting/mobtexting-civicrm/README.md

 # CiviCRM Set-up
 1. Download the extension MOBtexting SMS package from [here](https://github.com/mobtexting/mobtexting-civicrm/archive/master.zip)
-    Unzip / unar the package and place it in your configured extensions directory.
+    Unzip / under the package and place `downloaded sms package` in your configured extensions directory.
+If you don't know the extension directory see the image how to get the extension directory.

     <img src="/images/1.png">